zinic/crawl/aspects.md

 ### Archery

 Allows a character to use a bow, cross bow or other similar drawn force weapon.
+The skill check uses the higher of either the character's mobility modifier or the character's strength modifier.

 Aspect Point Cost: **4 AP**
 <br />Capstone Cost: **4 AP**